digital-work-lab/digital-work-lecture/docs/05_remote_teams_teaching_notes.md

 nav_exclude: true
 ---

+# Teaching notes: Remote work

-# Remote in practice: The case of GitLab
+## Remote in practice: The case of GitLab

 Go to the GitLab website / platform to understand what DevOps means